Rakeeb-Abdullah/curve_fit_ui/README.md

 ## 🙌 Thanks for Checking This Out!

-Feel free to reach out if you have feedback, suggestions, or just want to geek out about physics, math, or code! 🚀✨
+Feel free to reach out if you have feedback, suggestions 🚀✨

 ---

-This **README.md** is ready to drop into your repo!
-Let me know if you'd like any edits or additions. 🚀